datacarpentry/image-processing/episodes/03-skimage-images.md

 > > ~~~
 > > {: .language-python }
 > >
 > > Finally, display the modified image.
-Note that we have to specify `vmin=0` and `vmax=255` as the range of the colorscale because it would otherwise automatically adjusted to the new range 0-192.
+Note that we have to specify `vmin=0` and `vmax=255` as the range of the colorscale because it would otherwise automatically adjust to the new range 0-192.
 > >
 > > ~~~
 > > fig, ax = plt.subplots()